 Guerlain’s Shalimar

-Shalimar was launched in 1921, making the fragrance more than 100 years old.
+Shalimar was launched in 1921, which makes the fragrance more than 100 years old today!
 It is considered the most prolific fragrance ever produced by the French perfumer Jacques Guerlain.
 The fragrance is recognizable for its powdery notes of vanilla, complemented by amber, iris, and bergamot.
-History has it that after reading the book A Thousand and One Nights, Guerlain was inspired to reproduce the romance between Shah Jehan and Princess Mumtaz in the form of a perfume, hence came Shalimar, named after the historic gardens in the story.
+History has it that after reading the book A Thousand and One Nights, Guerlain was inspired to reproduce the romance between Shah Jehan and Princess Mumtaz in the form of a perfume, hence came Shalimar, which is named after the historic gardens in the story.

 Elizabeth Taylor’s White Diamonds

-First released in 1991, White Diamonds earned over one and a half billion dollars in revenue propelling Elizabeth Taylor’s legacy across generations.
-Inspired by Taylor’s love of the finer things in life, the fragrance encapsulates an exquisite sensual floral scent.
-The actor’s unique floral collection in her Bel-Air gardens inspired the fragrance, exuding delicately crafted scents of white florals, radiant pink pepper, gardenia, and sensual musk.
-Even though this isn’t her first marketed fragrance, the success of Taylor’s White Diamonds relies on the perfume’s higher-than-normal concentration of oil, which makes it linger on the skin.
+First released in 1991, White Diamonds has earned over one and a half billion dollars in revenue, propelling Elizabeth Taylor’s legacy across generations.
+Inspired by Taylor’s love of the finer things in life, the fragrance encapsulates an exquisite, sensual floral scent.
+The actor’s unique floral collection in her Bel-Air gardens inspired the fragrance, which exudes delicately crafted scents of white florals, radiant pink pepper, gardenia, and warm musk.
+Even though this isn’t her first marketed fragrance, the success of Taylor’s White Diamonds relies on the perfume’s higher-than-normal concentration of oil, which helps it linger on the skin longer.

 Giorgio Armani’s Si

-Even though it launched in 2013, Giorgio Armani’s Si is continuously garnering awards making it an all-time favorite fragrance for the modern fashionista.
-Created for the modern woman, the perfume pays tribute to femininity thanks to its chic, sultry and intense soft scent.
-Infused with blends of nectar, touches of freesia, and May Rose scent, the perfume epitomizes the strong yet feminine, sophisticated, and charismatic woman.
-The fragrance opens with a smell of delightful notes of vanilla and mandarin and trickles down to a lingering musk finish.
+Even though it launched in 2013, Giorgio Armani’s Si is continuously garnering awards, making it an all-time favorite fragrance for the modern fashionista.
+Created for the modern woman, the perfume pays tribute to femininity with its chic, sultry, and intense soft scent.
+Infused with blends of nectar, touches of freesia, and May rose, the perfume epitomizes the strong yet feminine, sophisticated, and charismatic woman.
+The fragrance opens with a smell of delightful notes of vanilla and mandarin, and trickles down to a lingering musk finish.

 Acqua di Parma’s Colonia

-Created by the renowned Italian fashion company in 1916, Acqua di Parma’s Colonia is the first unisex perfume of its kind to seduce the senses of both men and women.
-The unique and naturally fresh scents of mixed Sicilian fruits, rose, lemon and sandalwood are strong and linger for hours on the body.
+Created by the renowned Italian fashion company in 1916, Acqua di Parma’s Colonia is the first unisex perfume of its kind.
+The unique and naturally fresh scents of mixed Sicilian fruit, rose, lemon, and sandalwood are strong and linger for hours on the skin.
 Carlo Magnani, an heir to a noble family in the Italian city of Parma, created the luxury fragrance in the historic Italian town.
 With its unmistakably fresh scent, the fragrance managed to seduce legendary stars like Audrey Hepburn, Ava Gardner, and Cary Grant.

 David Messiha | Staff Writer